 Other medical specialties benefit from cutting edge technologies - surgeons leverage robotic equipment to assist with surgeries, pathologists use software to accelerate the interpretation of whole slide images.
 Similar tools for GI doctors, however, have not been developed and made available for clinical practice and research, resulting in sub-standard care for the increasing numbers of patients living with GI disease.

 Satisfai Health is on a mission to close this technical gap, equipping GI doctors with tools to enhance the quality, speed, and affordability of the detection, diagnosis, assessment and treatment of GI disease.
-Their AI products enable real-time endoscopic video analysis, making it easier for clinicians to quickly and accurately detect lesions relevant to IBD, cancer and Barrett's Esophagus, with support for additional GI diseases planned.
-All four of their AI products are approved for investigational use by both GI physicians in clinical practice, as well as by pharmaceutical companies and CROs as part of the drug development process.
+Their AI products enable real-time endoscopic video analysis, making it easier for clinicians to quickly and accurately detect features relevant to IBD, cancer and Barrett's Esophagus, with support for additional GI diseases planned.

 “It's a slow process when you have just one doctor going through tens of thousands of frames, especially if they’re practicing and have clinical obligations.
 Even as a small company it’s not a feasible approach to getting your data labeled - it just takes too long,” says Jennifer Nam, Clinical Operations Lead at Satisfai Health.